Learn the importance of using renewable energy in 2020 and beyond.

 - Low cost – once a renewable energy farm has been built, it requires almost no maintenance for at least 20 years.
 That means costs stay low and this will in turn lower the cost of power over the long term.

 - Creates jobs – over 12,000 jobs were created in the US by wind power in 2019.
-And we're just getting started.
+And that's only the beginning.

 Is renewable energy reliable?